Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: Methodology details

 \paragraph{Training data} To enhance the caption model’s annotation capability and task adaptability on unseen data, we directly use the unlabeled images from the target annotation corpus as input during the RL stage.
 This construction endows the caption model with strong task‐specific adaptation.

-\paragraph{Accuracy evaluation} We first randomly sample 2,000 instances from the unlabeled dataset to construct a test set for evaluation.
+\paragraph{Accuracy evaluation} We first randomly sample 2,000 instances from the dataset that have not been annotated to construct a test set for evaluation.
 Then, we use two models to perform automatic annotation on this test set: one trained solely with SFT, and the other further optimized with RL based on the SFT model.
 From the generated outputs, we extract the result within the \texttt{"<Conclusion>...</Conclusion>"} tags and compare them with the original labels of the samples.
 If the two labels match exactly, the annotation is considered correct; otherwise, it is considered incorrect.
-The final annotation accuracy is calculated using the following formula:
+The final annotation accuracy(ACC) is calculated using the following formula: {